GitHub Sensor User Guide

 7. Store the token securely.

-Test the token to ensure it works:
+8. Verify the token works:

 # set your token